-We have audited the financial statements of Keystone Law Group plc (the "Parent Company") and its subsidiaries (the "Group") for the year ended 31 January 2022 which comprise the Consolidated Statement of Comprehensive Income, Consolidated Statement of Financial Position, Company Statement of Financial Position, Consolidated Statement of Changes in Equity, Company Statement of Changes in Equity Consolidated Statement of Cash Flows and Company Statement of Cash Flows and notes to the financial statements, including significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and UK-adopted International Accounting Standards and, as regards the Parent Company financial statements, as applied in accordance with the provisions of the Companies Act 2006.
+We have audited the financial statements of Keystone Law Group Plc (the 'parent company') and its subsidiaries (the 'group') for the year ended 31 January 2023 which comprise the Consolidated Statement of Comprehensive Income, Consolidated Statement of Financial Position, Company Statement of Financial Position, Company Statement of Cash Flows, Company Statement of Cash Flows and notes to the financial statements, including significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and UK-adopted International Accounting Standards and, as regards the parent company financial statements, as applied in accordance with the provisions of the Companies Act 2006.